Jo Fong and Sonia Hughes: Neither Here Nor There

 SOME THINGS WE COULD DO

 Let’s talk for longer.
 Let’s find out what we really think, uninterrupted.
 If there are lots of people then we have to learn to listen to people.
 To listen perhaps for a long time, to process stuff without commenting.
 Hearing someone out.
 The idea of being more than one on one means that you have to be engaged in listening and processing for longer, that you have to mull your own reaction and decide whether it is still relevant to be said or whether the conversation has moved on, maybe your view in the interim has mutated, softened, hardened, become more clear.

 Yes you are one small person, but you have a whole life however long.
 You have a capacity, maybe that capacity needs to be grown, become more honed.
 The task that is being undertaken is not yet clear, it is something to do with justice perhaps.
 Or kindness.
 Perhaps.

-Created with contributions from artists Shamshad Khan, Lisa Mattocks, Kate Daly, James Monaghan, Heloise Godfrey-Talbot, Gareth Clark and Rabab Ghazoul.
+Created with contributions from artists Shamshad Khan, Lisa Mattocks, Kate Daley, James Monaghan, Heloise Godfrey-Talbot, Gareth Clark and Rabab Ghazoul.

-Neither Here Nor There has Commissioned by Peilot and LAUK Diverse Actions.
+Neither Here Nor There was commissioned by Peilot and LAUK Diverse Actions.